-The goal of Unit 1 is to understand cultural values and connect students to the natural resources of the Mariana Islands, thus establishing a strong sense of place, to create awareness about wildfires and their causes, impacts and prevention, and to foster stewardship and create a generation of FUTURE- MAKERS.
+The goals of Unit 1 are to understand cultural values and connect students to the natural resources of Palau islands, thus establishing a strong sense of place; to create awareness on wildfires and their causes, impacts and prevention; and to foster stewardship and create a generation of FUTURE- MAKERS.

-Lesson Objectives Standards Lesson 01 LESSON Sense of Place Student will: Develop a strong sense of place for Guahan, the Marianas, Micronesia and the Oceania Region Retell the CHamoru cre- ation story Understand the inter- connectedness of life and evaluate their own behaviors, values and im- pacts on the environment Locate islands of Micro- nesia and Oceania on a map Name and identify the different habitats of Guam/Mariana Islands Understand the different threats to the health of the islands' environment Compare and contrast endemic, invasive and native species of the islands NGSS: ES3-3: Apply scientific principles to design a method for monitoring and minimizing a human impact on the environment.
-LS2-1: Analyze and interpret data to pro- vide evidence for the effects of resource availability on organisms and populations of organisms in an ecosystem.
-LS2-5: Evaluate competing design solu- tions for maintaining biodiversity and ecosystem services.
-GDOE: Standard 3: Geography 6.3.1 Describe how the physical and cultural landscapes of the world influence the interpretation of the past.
-Standard 1: Culture 7.1.1 Explain the significance of individuals or groups from selected societies, past and present.
-Standard 3: Geography 7.3.1 Interpret maps, globes, satellites, images, photo- graphs, or diagrams using the following: native species of the maps, globes, satellites, images, photo-
+LESSON Овјестічеѕ Standards Lesson 01 Sense of Place Sense of the Issue Student will: Develop a strong sense of place for Palau, the Marianas, Micronesia and the Oceania Region Understand the interconnectedness of life and evaluate their own behaviors, values and impacts on the environment Locate islands of Micronesia and Oceania on a map Name and identify the different habitats of Palau Understand the different threats to the health of the islands' environment Compare and contrast endemic, invasive and native species of the islands Identify habitats and areas most vulnerable NGSS: • ES3-3: Apply scientific principles to design a method for monitoring and minimizing a human impact on the environment. • LS2-1: Analyze and interpret data to provide evidence for the effects of resource availability on organisms and populations of organisms in an ecosystem. • LS2-5: Evaluate competing design Identity habitats and areas most vulnerable to wildfires on the islands solutions for maintaining biodiversity and ecosystem services.